Jealousy (1953 Italian film)

 Jealousy (Gelosia) is a 1953 Italian drama film directed by Pietro Germi and starring Erno Crisa, Marisa Belli and Vincenzo Musolino.
-It is based on the 1901 novel Il Marchese di Roccaverdina by Luigi Capuana.
+It is based on the 1901 novel The Marquis of Roccaverdina by Luigi Capuana.
 It was shot on location around Belmonte Mezzagno in Sicily.
 The story had previously been made into a 1942 film of the same title.

 Plot

 At the church, Rocco, steward on the lands of a landowner, the Marquis of Roccaverdina, marries the beautiful peasant girl Agrippina.
 But he was shot twice.
 Justice arrests and condemns a certain Neli.
 In truth, the assassin is the marquis himself who had contracted a sham marriage with the young woman so that she would remain his mistress...